View Document Text

 Item 5 Fees and Compensation

-The annualized fee for Portfolio Management Services is charged as a percentage of assets
+management services.
+The fee is calculated as a percentage of the client’s assets under

-under management and varies according to the selected investment strategy.
+management and varies based on the investment strategy.

 The following schedule represents the standard fee schedule for High Net Worth (HNW) clients

-and institutional client utilizing Bahl & Gaynor’s Separately Managed Accounts strategies:
+and institutional clients that are individually managed utilizing Bahl & Gaynor’s Separately

 Assets Under Management